Skip to main content

 Code reviews run automatically when:

-• A new pull request or merge request is created
+• A new pull request is created

 Review Process